Wait2Late/wait2late.github.io/_posts/2025-10-03-Is-investing-in-E6-Archer-really-not-that-worth-it.md

 # Analyzing E6 Archer investment

+## The purpose of this post
+We know powercreep will reach everyone.
+But I hope E6 Archer will be able to hold on forever.

 ## From what I have gathered
 In the wake of finding out what people thought of E6 Archer, I have come to the conclusion that it is not worth the investment.
 The main reasons are:
 - Investing in Sparkle E2 provides a similar return.